-- IDEA does not require that the Charter include additional information in a student's IEP beyond what is expressly required under 20 U.S.C. § 1414; 34 C.F.R. § 300.320 (d)(1).
+- IDEA does not require that the District include additional information in a student's IEP beyond what is expressly required under 20 U.S.C. § 1414; 34 C.F.R. § 300.320 (d)(1).
 By way of example and not limitation, a student's IEP does not need to include - o The identity of specific teachers or specific educational methodology.
-58 - Extracurricular activities unrelated to the student's IEP. - o Services that are unrelated to the student's special education program.
-60
+56 - o Services that are unrelated to the student's special education program.